nttgin/BGPalerter/docs/configuration.md

 ### Reports

-Reports send/store the alerts, e.g. by email or to a file.
+Reports send/store the alerts, e.g., by email or to a file.
 Reports can also provide the data triggering such alerts.

 After configuring a report module, you can run the BGPalerter binary with the option `-t` to test the configuration.
 This will generate fake alerts.
 [Read more here](installation.md#bgpalerter-parameters).